What is ProfNet?

 ProfNet is free for reporters and other content creators in need of sources.

-On the PR side, ProfNet memberships start at about $55 a month, depending on the size and type of institution (i.e., small businesses and educational institutions pay less than large PR agencies).
+On the PR side, ProfNet memberships are on a sliding scale, depending on the size and type of institution (i.e., small businesses and educational institutions pay less than large PR agencies).
 To get a quote or request a free trial, contact a ProfNet representative.